 This kit will include, by default:

-1 tie rod, bent for clearance, with hex tube adapters, powdercoated satin black
+1 tie rod, bent for clearance, with hex tube adapters, powdercoated black

-1 drag link, bent for clearance, with hex tube adapters, powdercoated satin black
+1 drag link, bent for clearance, with hex tube adapters, powdercoated black

 4 heim joints, the strongest available in any kit

 4 jam nuts and the miscellaneous hardware needed

 3 Grade 8 bolts and locknuts (unless you upgrade to the tapered bolts)

 Other things to consider: